Pre-School

 Starting Preschool

-Government preschool is available for children for one year, or four terms, before they start school.
+Government preschool provides children with four terms of preschool in the year before they start school.

 Session Times